oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

+**Note:** We strongly recommend using Linux or Mac OS, if possible.
+It is much easier to install a local copy of Oppia on those operating systems than it is to install Oppia on Windows.

 ### Prerequisites

 The Windows installation of Oppia relies on a number of third-party programs, which you will need to install beforehand: